Girisudhan-S/Girisudhan-S/README.md

 🧐 I'm enthusiastic about problem-solving.

 What You'll Find Here

 📚 Projects: Explore my work in data analysis:

 Amazon Sales Analysis Project: we delve into analyzing sales data from Amazon to extract insights and trends that can help optimize sales strategies, understand customer behavior, and improve business operations.

-📜 Certifications: See my certifications, including Advanced Excel and Tableau.
-💼 Experience: Discover my professional journey in roles like Senior Counsellor at LCI International Group.

 Get in Touch
 💬 Connect with me on [LinkedIn: LinkedIn Profile](https://www.linkedin.com/in/girisudhan-soundarajan-780ba3187/)